vectordotdev/vector/rfcs/2021-05-17-7469-load-balancing-k8s-aggregators.md

 * The team will need to maintain a configuration for a third-party application, as well as ensuring the application is kept up-to-date and free of any reported vulnerabilities.
 * We will also need to add the reverse proxy to new or existing integration tests to ensure there are no regressions with our provided configuration and proxy version.
 * Our deployment will be more complex and require an additional application for end users.
 This can create more misdirection while debugging and additional operational burden.
+* HAProxy has limited support for proxying UDP, and thus the initial implementation won't support load balancing for UDP `sources`.
+* HAProxy's forwarding for syslog doesn't allow for dynamic backend servers, because of this syslog over UDP isn't going to be supported by the initial implementation.

 ## Alternatives